-8. In 1977, he produced the Grammy-winning album, Hard Again, for Muddy Waters on Winter’s label, Blue Sky.
-He continued to work with Waters on his next two Grammy-winning albums as well.
+8. In 1977, he produced the Grammy-winning album, Hard Again, for Muddy Waters on his own label, Blue Sky.
+He continued to work with Waters on his next two GRAMMY-winning albums as well.

 10. Johnny Winter became the first non-African American artist to be inducted into the Blues Hall of Fame in 1988.

 “I hope I’m remembered as a good blues musician.” – Johnny Winter